-War is, and has always been, a dangerous place for children.
+War is, and has always been, dangerous for children.
 Many girls and boys are killed and maimed during conflict.
-The changing nature of conflict and the use of landmines and unexploded ordnances also pose a particular threat to children.
+The changing nature of conflict, the use of landmines and unexploded ordnance pose particular threats to children.

 Changing nature of conflict putting children at risk

 The humanitarian principles of distinction and proportionality require fighters to distinguish between combatants and civilians, and they prohibit civilian damage beyond the scope of military advantage.
 However, in current warfare, this principle is eroding among armed forces and groups because of the changing nature of conflict.
 Children are often killed and injured in the course of military operations, including in cross-fire, aerial bombardment and shelling.